kgilds/getRealScripts2015/README.md

 ## Academic Data

-1. *Q1datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into seperate data frames.
+1. *Q1datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames.

-2. *Q2datamanagement*-- The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into seperate data frames.
+2. *Q2datamanagement*-- The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames.

-3. *Q3datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into seperate data frames.
+3. *Q3datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames.

-4.*Q4datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into seperate data frames.
+4.*Q4datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames.